irreverentbits/IBSimpleLayout/README.md

 view.pushPins([.leading(0.0), .trailing(0.0), .top(0.0), .bottom(0.0)])
 ```

-The code above assumes that all constraints are between `view` and its parent.
-It also assumes that each attribute is matched to the same attribute on the parent (e.g. the `view` leading is matched to the parent's `leading` edge).
+The code above assumes that all constraints are between `view` and its parent view.
+It also assumes that each attribute is matched to the same attribute on the parent (e.g. the `view` `leading` is matched to the parent's `leading` edge).

 **Note, all pins must always include the constant they should use, even if it is zero.**